 1. More nutrients

 Upon becoming vegan, you’ll be eliminating meats and other animal by-products from your diet, meaning you’ll need to gain nutrients from elsewhere.
+A plant-based diet means you’ll be eating more fruits and vegetables, whole grains, beans, legumes, nuts and seeds which are packed with nutrients in every bite.
 Studies have proven that vegan diets tend to contain more of the following over a standard Western animal-based diet:

 - Vitamin A